Josh Lowe Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.41).
+- The Twins' 3.47 team ERA ranks second across all league pitching staffs.

-- The Twins surrender the fifth-fewest home runs in baseball (57 total, one per game).
+- Twins pitchers combine to allow 59 home runs (one per game), the fifth-fewest in the league.

-- Varland (3-1) gets the starting nod for the Twins in his eighth start of the season.
-He's put together a 3.51 ERA in 41 2/3 innings pitched, with 39 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.